Nolte: 53 Greatest Movies of the 21st Century… So Far (13-6)

 We’re all smart, Jeremy.

 Director Kathryn Bigelow’s follow-up to the over-praised Hurt Locker is a magnificent piece of high-tension film-making that does something Hollywood has almost given up on completely — dares to tell an inconvenient truth.
-In his case that truth is that without the enhanced interrogations America’s quislings falsely describe as “torture,” we never would have found and killed Osama bin Laden.
+In this case that truth is that without the enhanced interrogations America’s quislings falsely describe as “torture,” we never would have found and killed Osama bin Laden.

 More importantly, Zero Dark Thirty is how you make a feminist movie.